 “From the start, we knew Cardinal Gibbons was the right community for us and school environment for our son.
 Everyone here is incredibly welcoming and open,” says Chris Briggs, father of Austin ’23.

 “Austin’s teachers are committed to him as a learner and as a person.
 Our experience at Gibbons has been a breath of fresh air,” continues Kelly Briggs.
 “Which is why we wanted to make an investment in the school so more students can experience this special place.”

-When the Briggs family joined Gibbons, they knew they could have an impact on the student body while also honoring important family members: Chris’ mother Margaret (pictured top left) and his Uncle Fred (pictured bottom left).
+When the Briggs family joined Gibbons, they knew they could have an impact on the student body while also honoring important family members: Chris’ mother Margaret (pictured top left) and his Uncle Fred (pictured top right).
 During their son’s freshman year, they established the Briggs Family Endowment Fund in Memory of Margaret P. Briggs and Fred T. Pearce, Jr. The endowment provides tuition assistance to a student of color beginning his or her sophomore year.